Isaac Promise: Former Nigeria international dies at age 31 | Goal.com

 He captained Nigeria to the 2003 Fifa U17 World Cup held in Finland, as well as the 2005 Fifa U20 World Cup in the Netherlands where the Flying Eagles were runners-up to Argentina.

-At the 2008 Olympics, he played a key role in Nigeria’s silver finish in Beijing – scoring in the 2-1 triumph over USA in the preliminary round.
+At the 2008 Olympics, he played a key role in Nigeria’s silver medal finish in Beijing – scoring in the 2-1 triumph over the United States in the group stage.

-Promise made his senior national team debut in 2009 before fading off the international radar after three games and one goal.
+Promise made his senior national team debut in 2009, but only played three games and scored one goal.

-Before his demise, he had several stints across Turkey, Saudi Arabia and the United States of America.
+Before passing away, he had several stints across Turkey, Saudi Arabia and the United States.